A sample from the book ‘April Falls’ by April McKenna

 ‘Sent home sick,’ I said, ‘I need to talk to you.’

 I knew what she was getting at.
 ‘Not that bad,’ I said.

 ‘You’ll have to come with me to the mall.
 Your dad needs shirts.’

 We walked to the mall.
 I said nothing and all the way I reckoned I’d lose my nerve, let it slide like I had every time before.
 Many times, I thought I had worked up enough courage to ask her about the exact circumstances of how I had come to be adopted.
 I’d rehearsed it over and over again.
 I was excited to know.
 I dreaded finding out.
 I had a burning list of questions.
 If ever I got even remotely close to asking either one of my parents, though, I would feel disloyal, as if I was about to betray them, ruin things, spoil everything.
-I have no idea if she’d sensed the big question was coming today.
+I had no idea if she’d sensed the big question was coming today.